jonar12/jonar12/README.md

 Hi everyone 👋
 I’m Jonathan A. Arredondo Hernández, a full-stack developer from Mexico.
-Passionate about building scalable, high-performance applications.
+Passionate about building scalable applications that have an impact on organizations operations and ultimately, people's lives.
 I’m also a Computer Science student at Tecnológico de Monterrey and a co-founder of a software dev. firm where I lead the development of tech solutions for various industries.

 🌱 I’m always learning and exploring new technologies—currently diving into AI, cloud platforms, and blockchain.